Vendor carts sell fresh green mangoes right outside my home these days. What better invitation to pick some up and make aam panna?

 Squeeze out all the pulp into the blender.
 Put in all the other ingredients, add a glass of water and blend.

 This is a concentrate that makes 4-5 glasses.
 You can bottle and store in the fridge for about two days; longer if you use dry pudina in place of fresh.

-Take ice cubes in a tall glass.
-Pour in aam panna concentrate and water in 1:1 ratio.
+Add ice cubes to a tall glass.
+Pour in aam panna concentrate and water in a 1:1 ratio.
 Garnish with a fresh mint leaf.